Walking through my grandmother’s kitchen, I’m immediately hit by the comforting aroma of baked chicken and melting ricotta.

 - Place the shaped meatballs onto the prepared baking sheet, leaving a bit of space between each for even baking.

-- Bake in the preheated oven for about 20–25 minutes, until the meatballs are golden brown and cooked through, with a slight crispness on the exterior.
+- Meatballs are done when they reach an internal temperature of 165°F (74°C).
+Bake in the preheated oven for about 20–25 minutes, until the meatballs are golden brown and cooked through, with a slight crispness on the exterior.

 - Remove the baking sheet from the oven and let the meatballs rest for a few minutes; they will be tender and moist inside with crispy edges.